vestrel00/contacts-android/docs/basics/query-contacts-advanced.md

 > ℹ️ For a broader, and more AOSP Contacts app like query, use the `BroadQuery` API, read [Query contacts](./../basics/query-contacts.md).

+> ℹ️ To query contacts using lookup keys, read [Query contacts by lookup key](./query-contacts-by-lookup-key.md).

 > ℹ️ For specialized matching of phone numbers and SIP addresses, use the `PhoneLookupQuery` API; [Query contacts by phone or SIP](./../basics/query-contacts-by-phone-or-sip.md).

 > ℹ️ If you want to query RawContacts directly instead of Contacts, read [Query RawContacts](./../basics/query-raw-contacts.md).